 Domestic violence is a serious offense, and has serious consequences – some of which will last forever.
 These cases are not easy.
 They often involve instances of marital or spousal abuse, and in many cases the accusations are false.
 It is important that you find a knowledgeable attorney with experience defending against allegations of domestic violence as soon as you are charged.

 Milano Attorneys is considered among the best criminal defense lawyers in Cleveland, Ohio and surrounding counties.
 We understand the importance of your reputation, relationships, and life, and we know the impact a domestic violence conviction can have.
-If you need help, call us.
+If you need help, contact us.
 We will fight for you until the problem is solved.

-Call us if you have been charged, or need help with, the following domestic violence matters:
+Contact us if you have been charged, or need help with, the following domestic violence matters: